 The iPhone 12 is the next big release from Apple, but what will this upcoming camera phone look like, what kind of power will it pack inside – and when will this handset arrive?

-With only a matter of months to go until Apple's traditional September iPhone launch event, the internet is already abuzz with rumors and speculation on what the iPhone 12 release is going to look like.
+With only a matter of months to go until when Apple would traditionally hold their September iPhone launch event, the internet is already abuzz with rumors and speculation on what the iPhone 12 release is going to look like.
 With the 2019 iPhone 11 release leaving some feeling underwhelmed, will the iPhone 12 be able to amaze and impress just as the iPhone launches of the past did?

 In the lead up to last year's iPhone 11 launch, there were plenty of whispers concerning 5G technology.
 Considering that other manufacturers had been producing 5G-capable phones for months, it felt like Apple had somewhat missed the boat when the iPhone 11 eventually came out sans 5G.

 However, the good news is that it looks like the iPhone 12 will be getting the major update that Apple fans were expecting last year (better late than never, eh?).
 This includes four 5G capable models, new cameras, a new design and a new screen.

 • The iPhone 12 series will reportedly finally support China's BeiDou navigation system, which could potentially make Apple much more desirable in the Chinese market.
 (See: What will the iPhone 12 design be?)

 • Production of the iPhone 12 is rumored to have run into camera supply issues, but the official launch might not be affected (See: When will the iPhone 12 be released?)